LAGOS STATE OFFICE

 The Lagos APIN team routinely conducts on-site mentorship and localized training.
 The objective of the training is to build the capacity of health care workers in providing standard and improved HIV services.
 The prevention directorate mentors service providers on counselling skills, adherence, providing HIV services for the key population, couple counselling, provision of PMTCT services, just to mention a few.
-The clinical and PSCM directorates conducts Adult and pediatric ART trainings and a couple of TB/HIV trainings.
+The clinical and PSCM directorates conduct Adult and pediatric ART training and a couple of TB/HIV trainings.
 The lab directorate also trains service providers in HIV testing services, EID services and proficiency testing.

 Other services offered include but is not limited to:

 - Care for pregnant women with HIV to reduce mother to child transmission.